zimmat/53functions/README.md

 45| anyday.js| when given a year and a day of the week it can find the number of that weeks days that was in the year 46|dice_rolls.js| can simulate dice rolls for the number of times specified as a parameter - returns the result of the dice rolls.
 47|lower_ascii_sum.js| given a string return the sum of the all the lower case letters ascii codes in the string.
+48|multiples.js| that can count in multiples, it takes a parameter of the multiple to count in and have a .count() method to give the next number and a list function to return all the numbers that was already counted.
-48|cricket.js| that solves this riddle: The common field cricket chirps in direct proportion to the current tem­perature.
+49|cricket.js| that solves this riddle: The common field cricket chirps in direct proportion to the current tem­perature.
 Adding 40 to the number of times a cricket chirps in a minute, then dividing by 4, gives us the temperature (in Fahrenheit degrees).
 Write a program that accepts as input the number of cricket chirps in fifteen seconds, then outputs the current temperature to the nearest half degree. http://users.csc.calpoly.edu/~jdalbey/101/HomeworkProblems.html
-49|filter.js| takes a list of values and a filter function that can filter the list of values - the filtered result should be returned by the function.
+50|filter.js| takes a list of values and a filter function that can filter the list of values - the filtered result should be returned by the function.
 This function should be able to filter any kind of data, it shouldn't care about the data.
-50 |tbd| ?
 51 |tbd| ?
 52 |tbd| ?
 53 |tbd| ?